Pressure regulator: Operation

-Single stage regulator
+Single-stage regulator

-High pressure gas from the supply enters the regulator through the inlet port.
-The inlet pressure gauge will indicate this pressure.
-The gas then passes through the normally open pressure control valve orifice and the downstream pressure rises until the valve actuating diaphragm is deflected sufficiently to close the valve, preventing any more gas from entering the low pressure side until the pressure drops again.
-The outlet pressure gauge will indicate this pressure.
+High-pressure gas from the supply enters the regulator through the inlet port.
+The inlet pressure gauge indicates this pressure.
+The gas then passes through the normally open pressure-control valve orifice, and the downstream pressure rises until the valve-actuating diaphragm is deflected sufficiently to close the valve, preventing any more gas from entering the low-pressure side until the pressure drops again.
+The outlet pressure gauge indicates this pressure.

-The outlet pressure on the diaphragm and the inlet pressure and poppet spring force on the upstream part of the valve hold the diaphragm/poppet assembly in the closed position against the force of the diaphragm loading spring.
-If the supply pressure falls, the closing force due to supply pressure is reduced, and downstream pressure will rise slightly to compensate.
-Thus, if the supply pressure falls, the outlet pressure will increase, provided the outlet pressure remains below the falling supply pressure.
+The outlet pressure on the diaphragm and the inlet pressure and poppet spring force on the upstream part of the valve hold the diaphragm/poppet assembly in the closed position against the force of the diaphragm-loading spring.
+If the supply pressure falls, the closing force due to supply pressure is reduced, and downstream pressure rises slightly to compensate.
+Thus, if the supply pressure falls, the outlet pressure increases, provided the outlet pressure remains below the falling supply pressure.
 This is the cause of end-of-tank dump where the supply is provided by a pressurized gas tank.
 The operator can compensate for this effect by adjusting the spring load by turning the knob to restore outlet pressure to the desired level.
-With a single stage regulator, when the supply pressure gets low, the lower inlet pressure causes the outlet pressure to climb.
-If the diaphragm loading spring compression is not adjusted to compensate, the poppet can remain open and allow the tank to rapidly dump its remaining contents.
+With a single-stage regulator, when the supply pressure gets low, the lower inlet pressure causes the outlet pressure to climb.
+If the diaphragm-loading spring compression is not adjusted to compensate, the poppet can remain open and allow the tank to rapidly dump its remaining contents.

-Double stage regulator
+Double-stage regulator

-Two stage regulators are two regulators in series in the same housing that operate to reduce the pressure progressively in two steps instead of one.
+Two-stage regulators are two regulators in series in the same housing that operate to reduce the pressure progressively in two steps instead of one.
 The first stage, which is preset, reduces the pressure of the supply gas to an intermediate stage; gas at that pressure passes into the second stage.
-The gas emerges from the second stage at a pressure (working pressure) set by user by adjusting the pressure control knob at the diaphragm loading spring.
-Two stage regulators may have two safety valves, so that if there is any excess pressure between stages due to a leak at the first stage valve seat the rising pressure will not overload the structure and cause an explosion.
+The gas emerges from the second stage at a pressure (working pressure) set by user by adjusting the pressure-control knob at the diaphragm-loading spring.
+Two-stage regulators may have two safety valves, so that if there is any excess pressure between stages due to a leak at the first stage valve seat, the rising pressure will not overload the structure and cause an explosion.

-An unbalanced single stage regulator may need frequent adjustment.
+An unbalanced single-stage regulator may need frequent adjustment.
 As the supply pressure falls, the outlet pressure may change, necessitating adjustment.
-In the two stage regulator, there is improved compensation for any drop in the supply pressure.
+In the two-stage regulator, there is improved compensation for any drop in the supply pressure.